KranberryKin/fs-journal/src/reflections/wk9/quiz9.md

 **1.** What is Inheritance?
 <!-- enter you answer in the space below -->
 ```
+Inheritance is when a class is made within or appending another class. img and img.photo, the class 'img photo'  will have all the properties of the img class and more including photo class.
 ```
 **2.** What is the `Singleton` design pattern?
 <!-- enter you answer in the space below -->